contentful/contentful.swift/README.md

 For further information about the API, check out the [Content Delivery API Reference Documentation][3].

+## Xcode versioning

+Unless you're using Swift 2.x, the project is built and unit tested in Travis CI on both Xcode 8.3 and Xcode 9.
+You should be able to integrate the SDK with either version of Xcode.

 ## Swift Versioning

 The Contentful Swift SDK requires, at minimum, Swift 2.2 and therefore Xcode 7.3.